Skip to main content

 Pros:

-• Best per-filter price for genuine Brita — $4.62 per filter
+• Best per-filter price for genuine Brita — lowest cost per cartridge in the lineup

 • 8 months of filtration in one purchase